First-Order Rewritability and Complexity of Two-Dimensional Temporal Ontology-Mediated Queries

-\textbf{Theorem A.} \emph{All \OMAQ{}s $(\TO,A)$, where $\TO$ is a union of $\mathcal{C}^{\textit{Prior}}$-CIs and $\mathcal{R}^{\Diamond}_{\rhorn}$-RIs, are $\FO(<)$-rewritable.}
+\textbf{Theorem A.} \emph{All \OMAQ{}s $(\TO,B)$, where $\TO$ is a union of $\mathcal{C}^{\textit{Prior}}$-CIs and $\mathcal{R}^{\Diamond}_{\smash{\rhorn}}$-RIs, are $\FO(<)$-rewritable.}

 Our next aim is to go beyond \OMAQ{}s, as in Theorem~A, and admit 2D instance queries that support both DL and \LTL{} constructs.
 In fact, our main expressive instance query language is given by positive temporal concepts, $\varkappa$, that are constructed from concept names using $\sqcap$, $\sqcup$, any temporal operators of \LTL{}, and the DL construct $\exists S.\varkappa$, where $S$ is a role name or its inverse.
-An OMQ $(\mathcal{O},\varkappa)$ with such a $\varkappa$ is called an ontology-mediated positive instance query (or \OMPIQ{}).
-We cannot expect Theorem~A to generalise to \OMPIQ{}s as already for the atemporal ontology consisting of the CI $\top \sqsubseteq A \sqcup B$ answering \OMPIQ{}s (even without temporal operators in the query) is \coNP-hard~\cite{DBLP:journals/jiis/Schaerf93} and thus of prohibitively poor data complexity.
+An OMQ $(\TO,\varkappa)$ with such a $\varkappa$ is called an ontology-mediated positive instance query (or \OMPIQ{}).
+We cannot expect Theorem~A to generalise to \OMPIQ{}s as already for the atemporal ontology consisting of the CI $\top \sqsubseteq A \sqcup B$ answering \OMPIQ{}s (even without temporal operators in the query) is \coNP-hard~\cite{DBLP:journals/jiis/Schaerf93}, which implies non-$\FO(<)$-rewritability.
 This \coNP-hardness result also holds for \OMPIQ{}s with a single temporal CI $A \sqsubseteq \Ldiamond B$ in the ontology.
 Nevertheless, we can define an expressive ontology language with \OMPIQ{}s rewritable into $\FO(<)$.
-Let $\mathcal{C}^{\Diamond}_{\horn}$ denote the class of CIs $C_{1} \sqcap \cdots \sqcap C_{n} \sqsubseteq C$, where the $C_{i}$ are basic concepts possibly prefixed by operators of the form $\Ldiamond,\Lbox,\Rdiamond,\Rbox$, and $C$ is either $\bot$ or a basic concept possibly prefixed by $\Lbox$ or $\Rbox$.
+Let $\mathcal{C}^{\Diamond}_{\smash{\horn}}$ denote the class of CIs $C_{1} \sqcap \cdots \sqcap C_{n} \sqsubseteq C$, where the $C_{i}$ are basic concepts possibly prefixed by operators of the form $\Ldiamond,\Lbox,\Rdiamond,\Rbox$, and $C$ is either $\bot$ or a basic concept possibly prefixed by $\Lbox$ or~$\Rbox$.

-\textbf{Theorem B.} \emph{All \OMPIQ{}s $(\TO,\varkappa)$, where $\TO$ is the union of $\mathcal{C}^{\Diamond}_{\horn}$-CIs and $\mathcal{R}^{\Diamond}_{\rhorn}$-RIs, are $\FO(<)$-rewritable.}
+\textbf{Theorem B.} \emph{All \OMPIQ{}s $(\TO,\varkappa)$, where $\TO$ is the union of $\mathcal{C}^{\Diamond}_{\smash{\horn}}$-CIs and $\mathcal{R}^{\Diamond}_{\smash{\rhorn}}$-RIs, are $\FO(<)$-rewritable.}